DanielBachler/spell_checker/README.md

 Once the lexicon is constructed the file to be corrected is read in and turned into a hash with the words being keys and the values being true/false

-Spelling is then checked for errors and word hash is updated appropriatly
+Spelling is then checked for errors and word hash is updated appropriately.

 Currently only the errors are printed.